Hopf algebras and Tutte polynomials: Examples in detail

-The following result is readily seen to hold. \begin{lemma} The set of isomorphism classes of matroids forms a minors system where the grading is given by the cardinality of the ground set, deletion and contraction are given by the usual matroid deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we will henceforth identify a matroid with its isomorphism class.
-The minors system gives rise to a Hopf Algebra: \begin{definition} We let $\mathcal{H}^{m}$ denote the combinatorial Hopf algebra associated with matroids via Lemma~\ref{l.hm} and Proposition~\ref{p.1}.
-Its coproduct is given by $ \Delta_{m}(M)=\sum\limits_{A\subseteq E(M)}M\backslash A^c \otimes M/ A. $ \end{definition} There are exactly two elements in $\mathcal{H}^{m}_1$, namely the uniform matroids $U_{1,1}$ and $U_{0,1}$.
+The following result is readily seen to hold. \begin{lemma} The set of isomorphism classes of matroids forms a minor system where the grading is given by the cardinality of the ground set, deletion and contraction are given by the usual matroid deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we will henceforth identify a matroid with its isomorphism class.
+The minor system gives rise to a well-known deletion-contraction Hopf algebra of matroids. \begin{definition} We let $\mathcal{H}^{m}$ denote the Hopf algebra associated with matroids via Lemma~\ref{l.hm} and Proposition~\ref{p.1}.
+Its coproduct is given by $ \Delta_{m}(M)=\sum_{A\subseteq E(M)}M\backslash A^c \otimes M/ A. $ \end{definition} There are exactly two elements in $\mathcal{H}^{m}_1$, namely the uniform matroids $U_{1,1}$ and $U_{0,1}$.
 The selector associated with $\mathcal{H}^{m}$ is

 where